 Meat can be expensive.
 However, there are ways to save.
 Here are seven ideas for keeping costs low as temperatures rise:

 1. Track prices per pound

 Start your meat savings by keeping an eye on the price per pound of your favorite cuts.
 Then, stock up whenever there’s a sale.

-You’ll find the biggest bargains before holidays such as Memorial Day, Fourth of July and Labor Day.
+The biggest summer bargains can be found before holidays such as Memorial Day, the Fourth of July and Labor Day.
 Buy extra meat and throw it in the freezer for use later.
 Depending on the cut, properly packaged meat can retain its quality up to a year in the freezer.

 In addition to on-sale meat, look for marked-down packages nearing their expiration dates.
 So long as you cook or freeze it right away, it’s perfectly safe.
 And you can save a bundle.